 - Applicant is a high school senior;

-- Achieved a composite ACT score of 24 or above or a composite SAT score of 1090 or above;
+- Achieved a composite ACT score of 24 or above or an equivalent composite SAT score;

 - Possess a minimum high school grade point average of 3.2;